markshannon/New-C-API-for-Python/DesignPrinciples.md

 ## Minimize the chance of the user supplying invalid input.

 This requires judgement, and depends on the use case.
 Nevertheless it is an important principle.
+For example, by making `PyRef` a struct, it cannot be simply cast to a `PyTupleRef`.

 ## Make it difficult for users to ignore error conditions